Attribute-Based Access Control (ABAC)¶

 Since RBAC grants are not as granular as ABAC grants, if there is an existing RBAC grant on an object, it will be more permissive.
 For example if there is an existing RBAC grant giving access to the full table, you cannot add a new ABAC grant that specifies masking.
 Instead you should either revoke the existing RBAC grant and create a new ABAC grant, or edit the existing RBAC grant in the UI and add a transform condition to it.
 Also if you try to create a policy like the example above, the UI will throw a conflict warning.
 Learn more about permission conflicts here.

 Does ABAC have any performance impact?¶

-No, ABAC carries no significant performance impact.
-Performance is the same as with RBAC grants.
+No, ABAC carries no significant performance impact - it maintains the same performance characteristics as RBAC grants.